Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Austin actually eats.

 Hopdoddy Burger Bar (South Congress) ★ 4.2

-Hopdoddy Burger Bar in Austin is the South Congress flagship since 2010, a counter-order burger room that grinds chuck daily and built a national chain from this corner.
+Hopdoddy Burger Bar in Austin is the South Congress flagship since 2010, a counter-order burger room that grinds chuck daily and built a national chain.

 Signature: Llano Poblano burger, Truffle fries, Hand-spun shake